 Recipe tips & tricks

-- I prefer blueberries to dominate the taste of this smoothie so have used it more.
-You can change the ratio of blueberries and bananas depending upon your taste preference.
+- I prefer blueberries to dominate the taste of this smoothie so have used them more.
+You can change the ratio of blueberries and bananas depending on your taste preference.

 - If your berries and bananas are not frozen, add a few ice cubes to the blender.